Can Donald Trump still run for president after charges over 2020 election?

 In Ms Carroll’s case, Mr Trump did not face any jail time because it was a civil trial.

-State-level charges like the ones filed by Manhattan district attorney Alvin Bragg in the hush money case are far trickier and would fall outside of Mr Trump’s prospective presidential pardon power were they to conclude in a conviction.
+State-level charges like the ones filed by Manhattan district attorney Alvin Bragg or Ms Willis in Georgia are far trickier and would fall outside of the populist’s prospective presidential pardon power were they to result in a conviction.

-Were conviction on state charges to occur alongside a Trump election victory, it would likely lead to a massive legal fight to determine whether there was a way for the former president to worm his way out of serving time.
+If he were to be convicted on state charges and win the 2024 vote, it would likely lead to a massive legal fight to determine whether there was a way for the former president to worm his way out of serving time.

-If Mr Trump was unable to avoid that outcome, it would almost certainly lead to his impeachment (for a historic third time) or removal via the 25th Amendment, which allows the Cabinet to remove a president who is unable to perform their duties.
+If Mr Trump was unable to avoid that outcome, it would almost certainly lead to his impeachment (for a historic third time) or removal via the 25th Amendment to the Constitution, which allows the Cabinet to remove any president who is unable to perform their duties.

 There are many duties and trappings of the presidency that he would simply be unable to fulfill from a prison cell, the viewing of classified materials to name just one.

-Any potential conviction of Mr Trump is still a long way off and little more than a distant possibility.
+Any potential conviction for Mr Trump is still a long way off and little more than a distant possibility.

-But the conversations he has started with his bid for the presidency, despite facing four indictments and multiple criminal investigations, have already pushed parts of theoretical US constitutional law into a much more real place than many experts ever believed they would live to see.
+But the conversations he has started with his bid for the presidency, despite facing four criminal indictments, have already pushed parts of theoretical US constitutional law into a much more real place than many experts ever believed they would live to see.

 What has Trump said about the probes?

-Note: This story was updated on 23 August 2023 to reflect new developments